Mufaddal Saifuddin: Saifee Burhani Upliftment Trust

-Social Initiatives

-Syedna Mufaddal Saifuddin’s social initiatives appear to emphasize economic resilience, healthcare access, universal education and community development.

-Qardhan Hasana

-As part of his broader focus on social welfare and economic empowerment, Syedna Mufaddal Saifuddin has stressed the importance and expanded the reach of qardhan hasana (interest-free loans) within the Dawoodi Bohra community.
-Rooted in Quranic teachings that encourage mutual assistance and financial fairness, qardhan hasana serves to promote self-reliance and communal support.

-Faiz al-Mawaid al-Burhaniyah

-Syedna Mufaddal Saifuddin’s role has been integral to the early planning, establishment, operation, expansion, and continued growth of Faiz al-Mawaid al-Burhaniyah (FMB), a community kitchen initiative introduced in 2011 by Syedna Mohammed Burhanuddin to provide one cooked, nutritious meal daily to Dawoodi Bohra households.
-Under Saifuddin’s leadership, the program has been standardised across Dawoodi Bohra communities in over 40 countries.

-FMB has also enabled homemakers to pursue education, small-scale entrepreneurship, or caregiving by reducing the daily burden of meal preparation.
-In many locations, women participate directly in kitchen operations, contributing to household income and community involvement.

-During the COVID-19 pandemic, Saifuddin oversaw the delivery of meals and provisions to affected households and essential workers.
-FMB kitchens have also provided food relief following natural disasters such as floods, hurricanes, and cyclones.

-He further established Dana Committees to supervise food preparation, maintain quality control, and manage surplus through redistribution or composting.

 Office of al-Dai al-Mutlaq

 Syedna Saifuddin is the incumbent 53rd Da'i al-Mutlaq of the Tayyibi Isma'ili Dawoodi Bohra community, appointed by his predecessor and father, Mohammed Burhanuddin II.
 He stands out among Dawoodi Bohra Dais for appointing such a large number of deputies during his term.

 Within his first decade as Dai, he has honoured nearly all of his surviving paternal uncles and brothers by appointing each to serve as a deputy.
 Upon each deputy’s completion of their earthly journey, he named another successor from his close circle - reflecting his inclusive leadership and commitment to strengthening communal bonds.